~/tools / dns-explainer

 v=DMARC1

 Version tag.
-Must be first, always literally "DMARC1".
-Tells receivers this is a DMARC policy.
+Always "DMARC1" for current spec.
+Tells receivers this is a valid DMARC policy.

 p=none